tcsenpai/ULWGL-launcher-TCS/README.md

 ### ⚙ Prerequisites

+- Any Proton version; GE-Proton is highly recommended

+#### Getting Proton

+You are advised to either use tools like ProtonUp (and its -QT flavor) or to download the latest release from https://github.com/GloriousEggroll/proton-ge-custom/releases and extract it in a folder that you will use as PROTONPATH

 - Python

 - Not needed of my machine but: ensure to read launcher/Original_README.md to understand ULWGL Launcher prerequisites